zcericola/HTML-CSS-Practice-Problems/README.md

       ```

       </details>
-* Level 1 Step 3.2
+* Level 1 Step 3.2 <br>
+In this step we will add some text inside of our `.content-left` div.
   * Open `index.html`.
-  * Look for the div with a class of `content`.
-It is inside the `content-left` div.
+  * Look for the div with a class of `.content`.
+It is inside the `.content-left` div.
 Once you've found it insert a p tag inside the div and add some text inside.
     * <details>

       <summary> <code> Solution to Step 3.2 </code> </summary>